 - Your child can open a TikTok account using their existing Google, Facebook, or email accounts, posing a greater risk of shared personal information.

-- There are chances that inappropriate content (mature content) may crop up on your child’s profile even after applying the privacy settings.
+- There are chances that inappropriate content (mature content) may crop up on your child’s profile even after applying the internet safety and privacy settings.
 Exposure to such content can negatively affect children.

 - Certain conversations on sensitive topics, such as politics, racism, and violence, can affect your child’s mental health.

 - Friends and other people on the app might force your child to develop better content.

 - Your child may become a target of online bullying or cyberbullying as users may criticize their content, which might affect their self-confidence.